vsrinivas/fuchsia/docs/targets/hikey960.md

         usbloader: usb: online (highspeed)
         usb: [USBFINFO]usb enum done

-Once the board is in fastboot, the following script can be run from the magenta root director to flash the necessary files onto the board:
+Once the board is in fastboot, the following script can be run from the zircon root director to flash the necessary files onto the board:

         ./scripts/flash-hikey